Introduction

 The Role of the OECD

 The OECD is an international organization founded in 1961, comprising 38 member countries, primarily from the developed world.
 Its primary mission is to study economic trends, promote policies to improve living standards, and build global cooperation.
 The OECD achieves this through data collection, policy analysis, and the development of international standards.
-Take this: it sets guidelines on taxation, corporate governance, and environmental sustainability.
+Here's a good example: it sets guidelines on taxation, corporate governance, and environmental sustainability.
 These standards often influence national laws and regulations, including those enforced by the SEC.

 The SEC’s Regulatory Function